Silosuji/Silosuji/README.md

 - 👋 Hi, I’m @Silosuji
 - 👀 I’m interested in learning more and sharing my experience and knowledge as a DevOps Engineer to help companies grow.
-- 💞️ I’m looking to collaborate on and help automate all manual task to get it done faster and reduce cost.
+- 💞️ I’m looking to collaborate and help automate all manual task to get it done faster and reduce cost.
 - 📫 How to reach me ...call me on 431-588-2529

 <!---